 Web crawling and web scraping are essential for public data gathering.
+If you're new to web scraping, you can check out our detailed guide on what is web scraping and how to scrape data from a website.
 E-commerce businesses use web scrapers to collect fresh data from various websites.
 This information is later used to improve business and marketing strategies.

 Getting blacklisted while scraping data is a common issue for those who don’t know how to crawl a website without getting blocked.
-We gathered a list of actions to prevent getting blacklisted while scraping and crawling websites.
+We gathered a list of actions on how to crawl a website without getting blocked while scraping and crawling websites.

 Before crawling or scraping any website, make sure your target allows data gathering from their page.
 Inspect the robots exclusion protocol (robots.txt) file and respect the rules of the website.